 Specific Authorizations for After Hours Use

 A recognized school council, committee, or association shall be granted free use of Division space for its functions.

 The Alberta Safety Council shall be granted free use of school facilities other than gymnasiums to provide classes in safe driving.

 The Alberta Piano Class Teachers' Association shall be granted free use of school facilities other than gymnasiums for the purpose of teaching piano classes after school hours provided that the association administers the program.

-The Superintendent of Schools is authorized to provide space in district buildings for the billeting of recognized youth groups participating in community functions.
+The Superintendent of Schools is authorized to provide space in Division buildings for the billeting of recognized youth groups participating in community functions.

 Edmonton Public Schools Bookings

 No community-use budget allocation shall be made for an Edmonton Public Schools' booking.

 An Edmonton Public Schools' booking shall include: